7 Signs You're Pregnant (Even Before a Positive Test)

 But hCG is not the only hormone at work.
 Progesterone surges right after ovulation whether or not fertilization happens, and if the egg is fertilized, that surge continues and builds.
 Estrogen rises too.

-Both hormones start changing your body within days of conception, long before hCG reaches a testable level.
+Both hormones start changing your body from ovulation onward, well before hCG reaches a testable level.
 That window is where these early signs live.

 Sign 1: Implantation Bleeding or Spotting